Mich-b/webappsecuritybook/004injectionattacks/003xss/004xsscsp.md

 * `unsafe-eval`: allows unsafe dynamic code evaluation such as JavaScript eval()
 * `nonce-`: allows script or style tag to execute if the nonce attribute value matches the header value.
 Example: `<script nonce="2726c7f26c">alert("hello");</script>`
 * `sha256-XXX`: allow a specific script or style to execute if it matches the hash.
 Example: sha256-qznLcsROx4GACP2dm0UCKCzCG+HiZ1guq6ZZDob/Tng=
 * `strict-dynamic`: propagate trust to all the scripts loaded by that root script.
-At the same time, any whitelist or source expressions such as 'self' or 'unsafe-inline' will be ignored.
+At the same time, any allowlist or source expressions such as 'self' or 'unsafe-inline' will be ignored.

 # Source attribution